• Money and finance

 Planning for Long-Term Advisory Needs

-Steps to successfully transitioning from the Futurpreneur Canada mentoring partnership to long-term advisory support.
+Steps to successfully transitioning from the Futurpreneur mentoring partnership to long-term advisory support.

 At any stage in your mentoring partnership, you can look ahead to reflect the close of this relationship.
 As you wind down your mentoring relationship you must evaluate the needs of the business for additional mentoring support.